geoffrey-young/3D-Printing/models/voron/enderwire/README.md

 ![ernie](./images/ernie.jpg)

 ### why?

 this is a Voron Switchwire build for an Ender 3 v2, based on the popular [DaRk_dOg](https://github.com/boubounokefalos/Ender_SW) Switchwire mod.

+the [DaRk_dOg](https://github.com/boubounokefalos/Ender_SW) mod is really fantastic, and deserves a ton of credit.  it does have some limitations, howeer, namely that I wanted auto z, which required a homing switch and klicky probe to be fit in somewhere.

-my main goal was to use as many of the original e3v2 parts as I could, in order to keep conversion costs as low as possible.
-I also wanted auto z, which required a homing switch and klicky probe to be fit in somewhere.
+other than auto z, my other goal was to use as many of the original e3v2 parts as I could, in order to keep conversion costs as low as possible.

-the result is `ernie` - a bowden-based stealthburner switchwire using the original e3v2 extruder, creality 4.2.2 board, and whatever other parts I could salvage...
+the result is `ernie` - a bowden-based stealthburner switchwire using the original e3v2 extruder, creality 4.2.2 board, and whatever other parts I could salvage.

+I'll add some more details as I think of them...

 ### BOM